JohnTerragnoli/ECE281_CE3/README.md

 The results were compared with the sample results give in the lab.
 These sample results can be seen here:
 ![alt tag](https://raw.github.com/JohnTerragnoli/ECE281_CE3/master/ExampleScreenShot.PNG "Sample Results")

 The results from the created Moore Machine exactly matched those from the example.
 Also, none of the self-checking assertions in the testbench raised alarm.
-The Moore Machine must have been built right.
+Also, each and every testcase was examine to ensure that it had a logical output that conqured with the state diagram given in the instructions.
+Therefore, the Moore Machine must have been built right.

 #**Mealy Machine**